SteveBenner/gptk/README.md

-# lib-gptr
+# `lib-gptr`
-Ruby GPT Kit
+A Ruby GPT Toolkit meant someday to become a gem